Take a sneak peek at the new NIST.gov and let us know what you think!

-NVLAP controls the use of the term NVLAP, the NVLAP logo, and the NVLAP symbol and the Accredited Laboratory Combined ILAC MRA Mark, and ensures that accredited laboratories express their accredited status in a manner that is clear, accurate, and not misleading.
+NVLAP controls the use of the term NVLAP, the NVLAP logo, the NVLAP symbol and the Accredited Laboratory Combined ILAC MRA Mark, and ensures that accredited laboratories express their accredited status in a manner that is clear, accurate, and not misleading.
 This policy applies to test and calibration reports, letterheads, contracts, business cards, brochures, advertising, websites, and any other use not specified in NIST Handbook 150.

 NVLAP meets the requirements of ILAC-P8, ILAC MRA Supplementary Requirements and Guidelines for the Use of Accreditation Symbols and for Claims of Accreditation Status by Accredited Laboratories and ILAC R7, Rules for the Use of the ILAC MRA Mark.

 DefinitionsNVLAP logo:The graphic version of the NVLAP acronym.
 Use of the NVLAP logo alone is reserved for NVLAP.
 Accredited laboratories are permitted to use the NVLAP logo only as part of the NVLAP symbol.
-[NIST Handbook 150:2006, 1.5.17] NVLAP symbol:The NVLAP logo combined with the NVLAP Lab Code and an acceptable caption.
+NVLAP symbol:The NVLAP logo combined with the NVLAP code and type of accreditation activity (testing or calibration).
 The NVLAP symbol is the graphical representation that an accredited laboratory is permitted to use in referencing its accredited status.
-[NIST Handbook 150:2006, 1.5.18]

 This page has been created to provide information about referencing NVLAP accreditation, including the conditions for using the NVLAP symbol and the term NVLAP.

-Related LinksJoint ISO-ILAC-IAF Communique on 17025ILAC Brochure: The Advantages of Being an Accredited LaboratoryILAC Brochure: Laboratory Accreditation or ISO 9001 Certification?
+Related LinksILAC Brochure: The Advantages of Being an Accredited LaboratoryILAC Brochure: Laboratory Accreditation or ISO 9001 Certification?